 Greens are some of the easiest plants to start midsummer.
 You can harvest them before full maturity when the leaves are still small and sweet.

-- Kale and collard greens take 40-60 days to mature and are very hardy down to 20 F. (-6 C.).
+- Kale and collard greens take 40 to 60 days to mature and are very hardy down to 20 degrees F. (-7 C.).
 In warmer areas, kale and collard greens will live through the winter.

 - Swiss chard and leaf lettuces (40-60 days) will survive a light frost but nothing colder.

-- Mustard greens and spinach take 30-45 days to mature and can survive light frosts too.
+- Mustard greens and spinach take 30 to 45 days to mature and can survive light frosts too.

-Midsummer planting tips for many root vegetables are based on the fact that they take close to two months to mature and they are partially protected by growing their edible parts underground in the soil.
+Midsummer planting tips for many root vegetables are based on the fact that they take close to two months to mature, and they are partially protected by growing their edible parts underground in the soil.
 Beets, kohlrabi, and radishes all can take light frosts.
-Parsnips take 4 months to mature and can withstand multiple frosts.
+Parsnips take four months to mature and can withstand multiple frosts.
 Parsnips can be overwintered if the soil doesn’t completely freeze, so cover them with a thick layer of mulch.

-Cabbage matures in about 3 months and is one of the hardiest veggies, withstanding 20 F. (-6 C.).
+Cabbage matures in about three months and is one of the hardiest veggies, withstanding 20 degrees F. (-7 C.).

 Many herbs, like basil, are actually hot weather crops and are not recommended for midsummer planting.
 Regarding flowers, look for midsummer sales at your local nurseries and purchase lovely annuals and perennials for a reduced price.
 Remember to trim and deadhead all your annuals to keep them fresh and to encourage repeat blooming.
 Flowers that particularly benefit from deadheading are:

 I hope these midsummer planting tips encourage you to revitalize your garden and maximize your growing season.
 Be creative.
 Try new plants you haven’t experienced in the past.
 Do your homework regarding plant maturity and frost dates.
 Enjoy your second crops and blooms!